Firehed/webauthn-php/README.md

 This step takes place either when a user is first registering, or later on to supplement or replace their password.

 1) Create an endpoint that will return a new, random Challenge.
+This may be stored in a user's session or equivalent; it needs to be kept statefully server-side.
 Send it to the user as base64.

 ```php